Executive Summary

 The 5-Year Thesis

-- 1. Employment expansion: The tech corridor will add an estimated 120,000–140,000 jobs between 2026–2030 as global MNCs expand Hyderabad GCC (Global Capability Centre) operations.
-This is the demand engine.
+Employment expansion: The tech corridor will add an estimated 120,000–140,000 jobs between 2026–2030 as global MNCs expand Hyderabad GCC operations.

 Appreciation Forecasts by Corridor